SDCOE & public records

 (1984) 158 Cal.App.3d 893, 902 [205 Cal.Rptr.
 92].)

-...Nor has the District established conduct by the Union-Tribune evincing
+...Nor has the District established conduct by the Union-Tribune

-the [62 Cal.App.4th 1506] identity of victims of sex crimes and juvenile
+policy of protecting the [62 Cal.App.4th 1506] identity of victims

-offenders.
-The information is relevant to a legitimate and important
+to a legitimate and important competing public interest in

-competing public interest in ending school hazing practices
+ending school hazing practices

-The importance of public scrutiny of proceedings
+potentially endangering many children.
+The importance of public scrutiny of

 involving serious juvenile crimes is recognized in Welfare and Institutions Code section